dgtlntv/protostar/README.md

 This project is set up to deploy automatically to GitHub Pages using GitHub Actions:

-1. In your forked repository, go to Settings > Pages.
+1. In your Github repository, go to Settings > Pages.
 2. Under "Source", select "GitHub Actions".
 3. The site will deploy automatically on pushes to the main branch.
 4. You can find the deployed site URL in the GitHub Actions workflow runs.